xupea/NativeBase-Tabs-BugFix/README.md

 ##
 How to patch?

-You must pass DefaultTabBar or ScrollableTabBar class to your Tab by renderTab property, for example
+You must pass DefaultTabBar or ScrollableTabBar class which I already patched to your Tab by renderTab property, for example

 ```js
 <Tabs